-Grantee must submit an audit of expenditures within 120 days following the end of the grant period.
+Grantee is required to complete an audit annually for each fiscal year/audit period, or fraction thereof, for the entire three-year grant cycle.
 Grantees may choose either a program-specific audit or a single federal audit.
 Federal guidelines allow grantees receiving \$750,000 or more in federal funds in a fiscal year to use their federal justice assistance grant funds to pay for the cost of the audit.
 Grantees falling below the \$750,000 threshold must use non-federal funds (i.e., match funds) to pay for audit costs.
 For purposes of this grant award, please check one of the boxes below to indicate the grantee's choice for meeting the audit requirement.

-of the boxes below to indicate the grantee's choice for meeting the audit requirement.
-In conformance with Federal Office of Management and Budget (OMB) CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the California State Controller's Accounting Standards and Procedures, Chapter 23, Grant Accounting Index, the identified grant will be included in the City/County Single Federal Audit Report, which will be submitted to the BSCC within the required timeframe of 120 days from the end of the grant period NOTE: Should an extension be needed, please provide in advance of the deadline a written justification that indicates the reason(s) for the extension and the timeframe needed.
-OR In conformance with Federal Office of Management and Budget (OMB) CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the California State Controller's Accounting Standards and Procedures Chapter 23, Grant Accounting Index, the grantee will provide a Program-Specific Final Audit Report to the BSCC within the required timeframe of 120 days from the end of the grant period.
-OR
+In conformance with Federal Office of Management and Budget (OMB) CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the California State Controller's Accounting Standards and Procedures, Chapter 23, Grant Accounting Index, the identified grant will be included in the City/County Single Federal Audit Report, which will be submitted to the BSCC within 30 days of the Grantee's receipt of the report or within nine months following the end of the audit period, whichever is earlier.